 At the end of the day, there are four foundational things our boys need to be shown:

-Through assigned chores in the homes, an assigned Ranch task, the Big Oak Cattle program and an organized summer work program for children who do not have off-Ranch jobs, our boys are given responsibilities that are meant to instill leadership, initiative, a desire to work hard and the commitment that it will require to lead a family of their own and contribute to society.
+Through chores, an assigned Ranch task and the Big Oak Cattle program, our boys are given responsibilities that are meant to instill leadership, initiative, a desire to work hard and the commitment that it will require to lead a family of their own and contribute to society.
 We’ve seen it prove true over the years, that as our boys see the fruit of their work, they begin to realize their strength and capability to accomplish their goals.

 Although strength, discipline and direction are key to raising great men, even more is the virtue of love.
 Once our boys understand the loving nature of Christ, only then can they understand how to love others.
 We know children listen with their eyes, and our spiritual emphasis is on witnessing by example in all we say and do at Big Oak Ranch.
 In an effort to demonstrate the love of a family, each of our Ranch families work together, play together, and attend a local church as a unit each week.
 In addition, we purposefully and carefully place boys of different ages in each home so the younger boys will have big brothers.
 In turn, the older boys can develop a caring and responsible attitude toward their younger siblings.
 It is our desire that our boys will understand and appreciate this brotherhood and the bond siblings share.

 Our Boys’ Ranch team has over 102 years of experience.

 We take children from all over the United States.

 For questions regarding admissions, please phone (256) 892-0773, and ask to speak to a Social Worker.